Edward Braxton

 Edward Kenneth Braxton (born June 28, 1944) is an American Catholic prelate who served Bishop of Belleville from 2005 to 2020.
 Braxton previously served as an auxiliary bishop of the Archdiocese of St. Louis from 1995 to 2000 and Bishop of Lake Charles from 2000 to 2005.

 Biography

-Early years
+Early life

-Braxton was born on June 28, 1944, in Chicago, Illinois, the son of Cullen L. Braxton Sr and Evelyn Braxton.

-Braxton attended Archbishop Quigley Preparatory Seminary and Niles College Seminary, both in Chicago, then St. Mary of the Lake Seminary in Mundelein, Illinois.
+Braxton was born on June 28, 1944, in Chicago, Illinois, to Cullen L. Braxton Sr and Evelyn Braxton.
+He attended Archbishop Quigley Preparatory Seminary and Niles College Seminary, both in Chicago, then St. Mary of the Lake Seminary in Mundelein, Illinois.
 He earned Bachelor, Masters, and Bachelor of Sacred Theology degrees, along with a Licentiate in Sacred Theology.
 Before his ordination, Braxton served as a deacon for one year at St. Raymond De Penafort Parish in Mount Prospect, Illinois.